-Light pollution can disrupt ecosystems, have adverse health effects, and interfere with astronomical observation.
-Exterior lighting in the Plan Area should employ dark sky principles to reduce light pollution to conserve energy, reduce glare, safe guard wildlife, and maximize views of the night sky for residents.
+Light pollution can disrupt ecosystems, have adverse health effects and interfere with astronomical observation.
+Exterior lighting in the Plan Area should employ dark sky principles to reduce light pollution to conserve energy, reduce glare, safe guard wildlife and maximize views of the night sky for residents.

-- 1. Due to the presence of the Bow River valley Key Wildlife Biodiversity Zone, and proximity to Foothills County, development within Neighbourhood 4 and development adjacent to the Escarpment Green Corridor within Neighbourhoods 1-3 should apply dark sky principles to mitigate light pollution, including the following considerations: - i. a luminaire Backlight, Uplight, Glare (BUG) value with a U (uplight) value of 0 should be used: - ii. values for B (backlight) and G (glare) should be minimized; - iii. post-top lighting, column lighting, in pavement lighting, and specialty lighting should not be used due to glare, backlight and other light pollution concerns; and - iv. development should implement time of day restrictions and other best practices to ensure light spill into adjacent properties or the surrounding environment is minimized. - 2.
-Development outside of Neighbourhood 4 within the Plan Area should also give consideration to the dark sky principles listed above when selecting appropriate lighting standards and fixtures in order to mitigate light pollution.
+- Due to the presence of the Bow River valley Key Wildlife Biodiversity Zone and proximity to Foothills County, development within Neighbourhood 4 and development adjacent to the Escarpment Green Corridor within Neighbourhoods 1-3 should apply dark sky principles to mitigate light pollution, including the following considerations: - a luminaire Backlight, Uplight and Glare value of 0 should be used for public infrastructure in consultation with The City's Parks and Roads departments; - post-top lighting, column lighting, in-pavement lighting and specialty lighting should not be used due to glare, backlight and other light pollution concerns; and - c. development should implement time of day restrictions and other best dark sky practices to ensure light spill into adjacent properties or the surrounding environment is minimized. - Development outside of Neighbourhood 4 and not adjacent to the Escarpment Green Corridor should also give consideration to the dark sky principles listed in Section 6.5 (1) when selecting appropriate lighting standards and fixtures in order to mitigate light pollution.